-The Healthcare Management Certificate prepares the student to apply management principles, including leadership and management skills, in the healthcare setting.
+The Certificate in Healthcare Management prepares the student to apply management principles, including leadership and management skills, in the healthcare setting.
 The program consists of 12-credit hours of online management courses and a one-credit field experience.
+For individuals with a specific interest in applying Healthcare Management principles in a Telehealth setting, a Certificate in Healthcare Management: Telehealth Focus option is available.
 The program can be completed part-time and is designed for completion in two years or less.
 Courses are offered at both the graduate and undergraduate level, making the program appropriate for those with Associate degrees as well as Baccalaureate degrees.